Shalee Wanders

 Our third and final activity we met up with the IDDI team once again and they took us to an impoverished area of Puerto Plata, where we were going to visit an all-women entrepreneurship initiative called RaPapel.
 This organization has supplied important jobs for women in the town where they work to make recycled paper.

 None of the women spoke English, but we communicated with laughter and smiles.
-Before we began, each of the women stood up in front and talked to us (with a translator) to describe what RaPapel means to them and how it has impacted their life.
+Before we began, each of the women stood up in front and talked to us (with a translator) to describe what RaPapel means to them and how it has impacted their lives.

-We learned the entire paper making process, which was incredibly awesome.
+We learned the entire papermaking process, which was incredibly awesome.
 We danced, and sang, and shook our hips (or at least I tried), and had an absolute blast.
-We belted Christmas songs, because the women knew the English versions, and I learned that just because you’re at work doesn’t mean it can’t be a party.
+We belted Christmas songs because the women knew the English versions, and I learned that just because you’re at work doesn’t mean it can’t be a party.
 In my book, each of the women were complete and total badasses.

 At the end of the day, we had helped to complete over 3 days of work in the little time were there.
 Those women taught me some very important lessons that day, and they will be lessons not soon forgot.